This is a product review for Boneless Pro Slim knee pads.

 First, I tried some of the Pro-tec street pads.
 They were cheap-ass garbage, that I quickly threw-out.
 Next, I tried a set of Killer 187 Fly pads.
 These were certainly an upgrade from the Pro-Tecs, but they have their own drawbacks, too.
 They are a little uncomfortable, and have pressure points due to their “ergonomic” design.
 Sizing can be a little off/tight.
 Caps are not replaceable.
 Padding is sufficient, but sometimes you can “feel it” if you go down hard on them.
 That said, for $40-$45 bucks, they are decent.

 Enter Boneless Pro Slims.
 These run $90 a set (not cheap, but not super expensive, either).
 They have replaceable caps, which is a huge plus.
 The Pro Slims are almost the exact same size as Killer 187 Fly pads, but with more padding right where you need it.
 They are not as bulky as 187 Pros (which stick way the hell out, and also have annoying presser points), or PDs.
+I also feel like the Boneless Pro Slims offer more padding that even Pro-Designed mini ramp pads, which is crazy, because they are so much more compact than PDs.
 I am not sure I’d want to bail a 6’ air on a vert ramp with the Pro Slims, but I can’t do 6’ airs on vert ramps, so nothing lost there (I'm sure the Boneless Pros would have you covered for that).
 For an older skater who skates a lot of 4’ – 6’ tall mini ramps, parks, and street, the Pro Slims offer a perfect amount of protection, without being too bulky.

 So, I mentioned knee gaskets at the very top.
 Time to say a bit more about that.
 For starters, I do not know why anyone would ever wear knee pads without knee gaskets.
 Knee gaskets perform some important functions.
 First, they add some more padding to your knee.
 Second, they help relieve any pressure points your knee pads might have.
 Third, they keep your pads from slipping down when you fall/slide on them.
 Last, and most important, they serve as sweat sponge.
 This is to say they keep your pads from getting too gross, too fast (e.g., the knee gasket soaks up most of your sweat, rather than having it penetrate deeply into your pads).
 To that end, knee gaskets are much easier to wash/dry, than knee pads.
 Thus, it is beyond me why anyone would ever choose to do without knee gaskets.